 Yikes!
 I sent money to a stranger by accident!

 In early January, Asilo was saddened to hear about the death of her friend’s mom.
 Funds were tight, and the family was asking for help with the funeral.
 She learned it was possible to donate via Chase using Zelle.
 Although Asilo didn’t have a lot of extra cash, she was determined to ease her friend’s plight.

 “I wanted to donate, but I had never heard about Zelle before,” Asilo reported.
 “I went into my Chase bank account and I saw that it was an approved way to send money.”

 Looking over the information provided by Chase, the process seemed simple enough.
-After completing the Zelle registration, she downloaded the app to her phone.
+After completing the Zelle registration, she downloaded the app to her phone to make the payment.

-“I entered the name of my friend and his phone number,” Asilo recalled.
+“I [opened the Zelle app] and entered the name of my friend and his phone number,” Asilo recalled.
 “Then I requested to send $500 to the memorial fund.
 It was a lot of money to me, but I really wanted to help.”

-After she clicked send, the app asked her if she was sure about the transaction.
-Asilo confirmed and the money was instantly on its way.
+After she clicked send, the Zelle app asked her if she was sure about the payment.
+Asilo confirmed, and the money was instantly on its way.

 Unfortunately, while it’s true that the money was on its way, it wasn’t going to the memorial fund.
 She had sent the money to the wrong person.

 Asilo wouldn’t find out for two days, but she had incorrectly typed her friend’s phone number.
 That mistake caused Zelle (and Chase) to send the cash to a complete stranger, who was happy to receive it.